Key Takeaways

 Post-forecasting analysis and continuous improvement

-The completion of budget forecasts signifies not the end but the commencement of a vital phase — post-forecasting analysis and continuous improvement.
+The completion of budget forecasts signifies the commencement of a vital phase—post-forecasting analysis and continuous improvement.

 Overcoming time-consuming processes in budget forecasting